-Following a review of park home legislation in 2018 the Government gave a commitment to introduce a fit and proper person test for site licence holders and managers on licensed protected residential parks in England.
-Wales introduced this test in 2014 so England and Scotland are lagging behind - to say the least!
+Following a review of park home legislation in 2018, the Government committed to introduce a fit and proper person test for site licence holders and managers on licensed protected residential parks in England.
+Wales introduced this test in 2014, so England and Scotland lag behind – to say the least!

-The purpose of the test is to improve the quality of park home site management, the test, or assessment, will be carried out by the Local Authority responsible for licensing the site to ensure that the person responsible for managing the site, this could be the site owner or an appointed manager, is suitable and of good character.
+The purpose of the test is to improve the quality of park home site management; the test, or assessment, will be carried out by the Local Authority responsible for licensing the site to ensure that the person responsible for managing the site could be the site owner or an appointed manager, is ‘Fit & Proper’ aka suitable and of good character.

 The Government carried out a consultation on this issue which closed on 17th September 2019 and amongst the subjects covered were:-

-- The test criteria is also to be considered when granting or transferring site licences in order to assess the capability and suitability of the new owner to manage the site
+- The test criteria are also to be considered when granting or transferring site licences to assess the capability and suitability of the new owner to manage the site.

-- The position that results when a site licence holder or manager fails the test, that they should be given an opportunity to identify and appoint a suitable alternative manager failing which the local authority will consider whether it is possible to appoint a person to manage the site with the licence holder’s consent
+- The position that results when a site licence holder or manager fails the test is that they should be allowed to identify and appoint a suitable alternative manager failing which the local authority will consider whether it is possible to appoint a person to manage the site with the licence holder’s consent.

 - The position if the site licence holder operates the site in breach of the fit and proper person test requirements – the local authority can consider prosecuting the licence holder or revoking the site licence by applying to the First-tier Tribunal.

-- For breaches the proposed regulations will set out new offences and the level of fines to be imposed on conviction.
+- For breaches, the proposed regulations will set out new offences and the level of fines imposed on conviction.

-Obviously, and sadly, Government business has been entirely de-railed by the current COVID crisis so it seems highly unlikely that this new legislation will see the light of day anytime soon.
-Never the less park home campaign groups such as the Park Home Owners’ JUSTICE Campaign – http://www.parkhomeownersjusticecampaign.co.uk/ and the Park Homes Policy Forum - https://park-homes-policy-forum.co.uk/ continue to lobby MP’s and Government to make sure this important legislation is not forgotten.
+Obviously, and sadly, Government business has been entirely derailed by the current COVID crisis, so it seems highly unlikely that this new legislation will see the light of day anytime soon.
+Nevertheless, park home campaign groups such as the Park Home Owners’ JUSTICE Campaign – http://www.parkhomeownersjusticecampaign.co.uk/ and the Park Homes Policy Forum – https://park-homes-policy-forum.co.uk/ continue to lobby MP and Government to make sure this important legislation is not forgotten.